ekvall93/BayesDNN/README.md

 conda env create -f BDNN_env.yml.
 ```

-The current version have tensorflow-gpu, so reinstall plain tensorflow if no gpu is available.
+The current version has tensorflow-gpu.
+Re-install to plain tensorflow if there is no gpu is available.

 ## Feedforward_example

-This folder contains a Bayes Feedforward layer.
-Only synthetic data is used here.
-The figure below is one exmaple both batch normalization and droput is used to approximate a Gaussian processs.
+This folder contains a Bayesian Feedforward layer.
+Only synthetic data have been tested.
+The figure below is one example where both batch normalization and dropout is used to approximate a Gaussian process.

 ![alt text](/Feedforward_example/assets/BN_DO.jpg)

 ## RNN_example

-Here a time series forecast of antibiotica resistance is fitted with a Bayesian RNN.
-The figure below demonstrates a forecast for Pencillin resistance
+Here a time series forecast of antibiotic resistance is fitted with a Bayesian RNN.
+The figure below demonstrates a forecast for Penicillin resistance.

 ![alt text](/RNN_example/temp/fig/Pencillin.png)